- David Minear Chairman

 Benn has a degree in Communications and a grad dip in Education.
 Before working at Fringe he has worked as an Assistant Director in TV, an anti-littering consultant, a goal umpire and a teacher.
 He started at Fringe in 2013 as a box office supervisor, and has worked various roles in the ticketing department before gaining the newly created role of Assistant Ticketing Manager.
 Unfortunately, he barracks for Essendon.

 Amy started with Adelaide Fringe in September 2014.
 Before becoming the Hospitality Coordinator she worked as an event coordinator in the hotel industry.
 Now Amy is known for running hospitality events in the Fringe Club and saying she’ll go to the gym tonight, but then cancelling to have burgers for dinner instead.
 Amy works best after 10am with a coffee in hand.

-Joining the Adelaide Fringe family in 2010, Dearna started in a seasonal role as a program assistant and has now moved into the full time position of Assistant Producer.
-Working across various produced events, Dearna loves bringing a little glitter and sparkle to the festival months.
+Joining the Adelaide Fringe family in 2010, Dearna began in a seasonal role as a program assistant and has now moved into the full time role as Producer.
+Working across various events and programs, Dearna loves bringing a little glitter and sparkle to the festival months.
 Dearna thoroughly enjoys cracking an excel conundrum, coffee and boogying down to funk music.